 Starting Annual Salary Range: Category A, Level 1 thru 6 (of 14 steps), $28,794 - $32,578

 Union: STUSAU Local 60701

 Term: Permanent, full-time

 Hours of work: Monday to Friday; 7:30 a.m. - 4:00 p.m.
 (40 hours per week)

-The closing date for receipt of applications is March 15, 2019.
+The closing date for receipt of applications is June 12, 2019.
 All applications are to be received by 4:30 p.m. on the closing date.
 Candidates are responsible for clearly demonstrating in their cover letters how they meet the requirements of the position.
-Please forward your cover letter, resume, and the names of three references, quoting competition number LFM0301-CB, by clicking the Apply Now button.
+Please forward your cover letter and resume, quoting competition number LFM0530-CB, by clicking the Apply Now button.
 Please note that the selection process may include testing related to the advertised requirements.
 Candidates will be advised of any testing prior to the interview.
 Each applicant is asked to provide his/her contact information (preferably an email address) as it is normal practice for all applicants to be contacted when the hiring process is complete.